Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 You'll notice that most of the exercises I'm going to talk about are actually variations of push-ups.

-Although they may seem very similar or even the same at first glance, each of these movements will affect the muscles of the entire chest differently, and you should incorporate them into your workout regime if you want a bigger chest.
+Although they may seem very similar or even the same at first glance, each of these movements will affect your chest muscles differently, and you should incorporate them into your workout regime if you want a bigger chest without needing to hit the gym.

 1. Standard Push-Ups